Sunday, August 31, 2008

 Arlene's Bags has this bed caddy.
 Arlene makes everything herself; she has quite a choice of fabrics.
 Update on May 23, 2011: It seems Arlene doesn't make the bed caddy any more - it's no longer shown on her site.

 And take a look at the bed caddies from Taffy Curry!
 Right now there are 24 choices.
+Update on May 2, 2015: I'm no longer finding Taffy Curry on the web.

 The bed caddies shown above all have a flap which tucks under the mattress, with the bed caddy hanging down.
 (And some of them seem to be supporting a lot of weight, so I hope they stay in place OK.
 At least one person has had a problem with this.)